orrsella/sbt-stats/README.md

 ## Configuration

 The plugin uses `Analyzer` classes to produce it's statistics.
-The default analyzers include `FilesAnalyzer` and `LinesAnalyzer` which are both automatically used (their output dispayed above).
+The default analyzers include `FilesAnalyzer` and `LinesAnalyzer` which are both automatically used (their output displayed above).
 You can manually configure which analyzers will be used by setting the `statsAnalyzers` sbt [setting](http://www.scala-sbt.org/release/docs/Getting-Started/Basic-Def.html).
 For example, add the following to your `build.sbt` file to only use the FilesAnalyzer:

 ```scala
 import com.orrsella.sbt.sbtstats._